Degree-Weighted Social Learning: Appendix section . Proofs of Results in Section

-Properties \ref{property:1} and \ref{property:2} are the very basic requirements for $\phi$ in order for our discussion to be meaningful.
-Property \ref{property:3} consists of two technical conditions needed for the concentration result that we derive later in Lemma \ref{Lemma2} for random networks.
-Roughly speaking, Property 3 says that we do not want a tiny change in the degree $d$ to cause a huge increase in the $\phi$.
+Properties \ref{property_4} and \ref{property_5} establish fundamental requirements for \(\phi\) to ensure the validity of our discussion.
+Property \ref{property_6} consists of two technical conditions necessary for the concentration result derived later for random networks.
+Intuitively, Property \ref{property_6} ensures that a small change in the degree \(d\) does not lead to an excessive increase in \(\phi\).